 Budgeting allows you to:

-Get a better handle on your cash flow
+Get a better handle on your cash flow.

-Determine how your business is performing financially and to gain insight into your financials to help you make sounder decisions
+Determine how your business is performing financially and gain insight into your financials to help you make sounder decisions

 Before Your Start Budgeting

-The cost of goods sold (COGS) are part of the cost of sales and are those direct costs that are tied to the production of goods sold by the company such as the cost of materials and any direct labor costs to produce the goods.
-The cost of goods are included in the overall cost of sales.
-If you are a manufacturing business or a retail business that buys products and inventories them, you have cost of goods sold (COGS).
+The cost of goods sold (COGS) is part of the cost of sales.
+They are the direct costs tied to the production of goods sold by the company.
+This includes the cost of materials and any direct labour costs to produce the goods.
+The cost of goods is included in the overall cost of sales.
+If you are a manufacturing or retail business that buys products and inventories them, you have the cost of goods sold (COGS).

-Operating Expenses There are many operating expenses that are the same for every business, but there will be some expenses that relate to your business.
+Many operating expenses are the same for every business, but there will be some expenses that relate to your business.
 The level of detail for your operating expenses depends on how you best want to track various expenses and delve into them.
-For example, You might have Wages, but you probably want to break out salaried employees from hourly employees along with the relevant taxes and even commissions.
-It is all very dependent on the level of detail you want to understand about your business.
+For example, You might have Wages, but you probably want to break out salaried employees from hourly employees along with the relevant taxes and commissions.

 Once you have the Chart of Accounts set up for how you want to run your business, you are ready to start.